jploveless/triinv/README.md

     u = triinvx(p, s, beta);

 where __p__ is a structure containing information about the triangular dislocation elements, __s__ is a structure containing the constraining data, and __beta__ defines the weighting of regularization applied in the slip estimation.
 Slip is returned to the vector __u__.
-Information about these and optional input arguments can be found in the [wiki](https://github.com/jploveless/triinv/wiki).
+More information about usage can be found in the [wiki](https://github.com/jploveless/triinv/wiki).